magicmarc/marks-reverie/src/content/posts/wedding_at_olinda_teahouse.md

 # A Wedding at Olinda Teahouse

-At Olinda Teahouse, the ceremony began not with solemn chords, but with the violinist suddenly playing a super pop song.

-Ray leaned towards Sarah, smirking.
+At first, the air was pure reverence.
+The violinist’s bow drew out the sacred notes of the wedding march, the guests hushed, backs straight, and even the wind seemed to hold its breath.

+Then **zap**  the solemn air was sliced apart, as if by an electric blade.
+The violin lit up in flashing neon, and the melody lurched into a thunderous, modern riff.
+Taylor Swift’s *Love Story* exploded from the strings, part rock concert, part wedding anthem.

+Gasps turned to laughter, and the crowd blinked in disbelief.
+Just then, **Sarah**, without missing a beat, slid on a pair of mirrored sunglasses, reached beneath her chair, and ignited a glowing Star Wars lightsaber.
+The humming blade cast a blue sheen across her white dress.

+The guests erupted.
+A few children jumped up, cheering, “Jedi bride!
+Jedi bride!”
+Sarah raised the saber skyward like a rock star summoning her audience, then began waving it in time with the music.
+Within seconds she had half the room clapping and singing, transforming the ceremony into a full-blown festival.

+Ray, standing calmly beside her, smirked at the spectacle.
 "I suppose physics has nothing on *Love Story*."

-Sarah, radiant and utterly at ease, clapped along and waved at the crowd.
-She even hugged a waitress as if they were lifelong friends.
+And with that, even he cracked a grin, the pragmatic groom swept into the chaos of Sarah’s galaxy.

 That was Sarah: open-hearted, instantly warm.
-And there was Ray: witty, pragmatic, quietly making sure everything held together, yet never missing a chance for a joke.
+And there was Ray: witty, pragmatic, making sure everything held together—yet never missing the chance to deliver a perfectly timed quip.

 ## Brina and Michael